Artis247/fullPureJS/README.md

-simple application in pure JS with extensive use of IMPORT / EXPORT and building with PARCEL Deployed the application to FIREBASE :testskilsjs.web.app
+simple application in pure JS with extensive use of IMPORT / EXPORT and building with PARCEL Deployed the application to FIREBASE :   testskilsjs.web.app